Top 9 Activities & Best Things To Do in Port Barton

 White Beach

-White Beach in Port Barton is undoubtedly one of the most beautiful beaches in the Philippines.
+White Beach isn’t just Port Barton’s most popular beach – but one of the most beautiful in the Philippines.

 For full details on how to get there, the entrance fee, and what to expect, you can read my full post here.

-Full Post: White Beach Port Barton: EVERYTHING You Need To Know
+Full Post: White Beach Port Barton: Ultimate Travel Guide

 Island Hopping

-Island hopping is the most popular of the Port Barton activities.
+Island hopping is undoubtedly the most popular thing to do in Port Barton.

 Just like other destinations in Palawan, the area around Port Barton is littered with vibrant coral reefs, secluded white-sand beaches, and spectacular snorkeling spots.

-This means the reefs and islands remain pristine and untouched and the experience is much more authentic.
+Unlike El Nido, you wonโt be sharing the water with crowds of touristsโhere, the reefs and beaches remain pristine and peaceful, and the overall experience is much more authentic.

 - Twin Reef